Hall of fame

 - Author Paolo Hewitt grew up in the childrens home in Woking, and has gone on to write books on music and football, as well as articles for the likes of NME and Melody Maker.

 - Ken Wood (1916-1997), who made a fortune by producing the Kenwood Mixer, started his company in Woking.
-Ken launched the electronic equipment firm whose products bear his name from a small lock-up in Goldsworth Road, Woking, 50 years ago.
+Ken launched the electronic equipment firm whose products bear his name from a small lock-up in Goldsworth Road, Woking, in 1947.
 He set the business up with capital of just £800.

 - John Paul Getty (1892-1976), businessman and art collector, once lived at Sutton Place, the 16th Century manor house in the south of the Borough.